tonysoutha/csci3081/project/docs/Iteration2Checklist.md

 > The iteration 2 code and documentation is due on WEDNESDAY, November 27 at 11:55pm.

+> VERSION 3: Added "root" flag to CPPLINT check for .cc files

 > VERSION 2: Updated Doxygen requirements to run from within docs/

 **__Please copy this file into your project/docs folder__**.
 Place an 'x' in each of the `[ ]` boxes for items that are complete.
 Push this completed checklist to github.
 When it displays on Github, it will show an actual checkbox with a check mark.